AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

    For example, if you want to specify a name parameter, you can type `n/`.
 SoConnect will recognize that the information following this _prefix_ should be a **name**.

-You may view the various types of _commands_ that you can type in SoConnect.

 <div markdown="block" class="alert alert-info">

 **:information_source: About the _command format_:**<br>